 In cannabis culture, people expect an energizing, uplifting high from a “sativa” strain of cannabis.
 On the other hand, they expect a more relaxing, body high from an “indica” strain.
 In reality, all modern cannabis strains are effectively hybrid strains.

-Through a botanist’s lens, sativa and indica refer to two visibly distinct species of cannabis.
-They also differ in cannabinoid content (THC and CBD).
+Through a botanist’s lens, sativa and indica refer to two visibly distinct species or types of cannabis.
+They also differ in cannabinoid content like THC and CBD.
 The sativa species has more CBD content and the indica species has more THC content by comparison.

 Today, almost every cannabis product on the marketplace is a hybrid strain.
 Growers have crossbred pure indica and sativa strains for decades, cultivating cannabis plants with a more complex and desirable flower.